OpensourceICTSolutions/zabbix-mysql-partitioning-perl/README.md

 With the use of MySQL partitioing using fixed History and Trend storage periods for all items we can mitigate this issue and grow our Zabbix database even further.

 ## How to use the script
-Make sure to partition the database first, if you do not know how.
-Check out this blog post: https://blog.zabbix.com/partitioning-a-zabbix-mysql-database/13531/
+Make sure to partition the database first.
+If you do not know how, check out this blog post: https://blog.zabbix.com/partitioning-a-zabbix-mysql-database/13531/

 Or check out our Zabbix book for a detailed description: